SerenityOS/serenity/Base/usr/share/man/man7/Help-index.md

 ![Help Icon](/res/icons/32x32/app-help.png)

-## Welcome to the SerenityOS on-line help system!
+## Welcome to the SilkOS on-line help system!

-This is **Help**, the built-in documentation viewer for the SerenityOS desktop environment.
+This is **Help**, the built-in documentation viewer for the SilkOS desktop environment.
 If you prefer a command-line interface, the [`man`(1)](help://man/1/man) command offers a text-only view of the same library.

 ---